Buffalo Soldier

-Although several African-American Union Army regiments were raised during the American Civil War (referred to collectively as the United States Colored Troops), "Buffalo Soldiers" were established by the United States Congress as the first peacetime all-black regiments in the U.S. Army.
+Although numerous Black Union Army regiments were raised during the Civil War (referred to collectively as the United States Colored Troops), "Buffalo Soldiers" were established by the U.S Congress as the first all-black Army regiments in peacetime.
 The regiments were racially segregated, as the U.S. military would not desegregate until 1948.
-On September 6, 2005, Mark Matthews, the oldest surviving Buffalo Soldier, died at the age of 111.
-He was buried at Arlington National Cemetery.
+On November 15, 2024, Robert Dixon, the last surviving Buffalo Soldier, died aged 103.
+The oldest Buffalo Soldier, Mark Matthews, died in 2005 at the age of 111 and was buried at Arlington National Cemetery.

 Etymology

 Sources disagree on how the nickname "Buffalo Soldiers" began.
 According to the Buffalo Soldiers National Museum the name originated with the Cheyenne warriors in the winter of 1877, the actual Cheyenne translation being "Wild Buffalo".
-However, writer Walter Hill documented the account of Colonel Benjamin Grierson, who founded the 10th Cavalry regiment, recalling an 1871 campaign against Comanches.
+Writer Walter Hill documented the account of Colonel Benjamin Grierson, who founded the 10th Cavalry regiment, recalling an 1871 campaign against Comanches.
 Hill attributed the origin of the name to the Comanche, due to Grierson's assertions.
-The Apache used the same term ("We called them 'buffalo soldiers,' because they had curly, kinky hair ... like bison") a claim supported by other sources.
-Another possible source could be from the Plains Indians who gave them that name because of the bison coats they wore in winter.
-The term Buffalo Soldiers became a generic term for all black soldiers.
+The Apache used the same term ("We called them 'buffalo soldiers,' because they had curly, kinky hair ... like bison") as supported by other sources.
+Another possible origin credits the Plains Indians who gave them that name because of the bison coats they wore in winter.
+The phrase "Buffalo Soldiers" became a generic term for all black soldiers.
 It is now used for U.S. Army units that trace their direct lineage back to any of the African-American regiments formed in 1866.